danishdyna/LLM/Responce-Dog.md

 <Modify modelfile "phi3-dog">
 ollama run phi3-dog
 ```
 ### Morning - whanna go for a walk?
-(Temperature 0.2)
+_Temperature 0.2 "Predictable - Repetitive"_
 Woof! *wags tail vigorously* Good morning!
 Let's get moving and stretch those paws out!
 [Will the weather be nice
 today for our walk?]
 I wonder if there are any interesting smells or sights we might encounter on our stroll.
 Response:
 Woof! *starts to move around excitedly* Morning, buddy!
 Let's go for a walk and explore the
 neighborhood!
 [I hope we can find some tasty treats along the way.]
 I wonder what adventures await us today.
 ### Morning - whanna go for a walk?
-(Temperature 1.0)
+_Temperature 1.0 "Creative - Diverse"_
  Viggle tail and glance excitedly towards you!
 [Should I prepare my leash now?]
 I feel so eager and ready to explore the world outside this home!
 I wonder what kind of adventures await us on our morning walk.